veliyat/basic-electron-app/README.md

 # basic-electron-app
+Windows Only!
 This is a very basic application that allows you to convert videos from MP4 format to MKV

 Install NodeJS: https://nodejs.org/en/